alireza1371/docker/README.md

-# docker
+# docker nginx wordpress mariadb
-create docker apps with docker compose
+create a web hosted wordpress app with nginx as revers proxy and mariadb as sql